zceeatv/AMLS_assignment20_21_SN17006378/README.md

 the returned dataset
 - If the preprocessing is ran for testing (testing=True) then these are not omitted

+#### System used for training Models
+Computational times provided in this READ.me are based off the following system configurations:
+ - Intel Core i7-8750H	2.2-4.1GHz	6/12 cores	9 MB cache
+ - Nvidia Quadro P1000	640 CUDA 1.49-1.52GHz	4 GB GDDR5
+ - Setup of CUDA toolkit allowing Quadro P1000 for use in training tenserflow models

 ### Packages requirements:
 - Numpy 1.19.2
 - Opencv 3.4.2